This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

 What is the standard size of a double mattress?

-160Ă—200 cm is the standard size for a couple in France.
-It is the most sold and recommended format by sleep specialists, as it provides each person with space equivalent to a single bed.
+160×200 cm is the standard size for a couple in France.
+It's the best-selling and most recommended format by sleep specialists, as it gives each person space equivalent to a single bed.

 10 cm of extra length, recommended for people over 1.80 m.
-If your current bedding is 140Ă—190, check if your bed frame can accommodate a 140Ă—200 before ordering.
+If your current bedding is 140×190, check whether your bed frame can accommodate a 140×200 before ordering.

 This format exists but is uncommon.
-It is often associated with old bed frames.
-If possible, prefer to switch to 160Ă—200 cm for better comfort.
+It's often associated with old bed frames.
+If you can, prefer switching to 160×200 cm for better comfort.

 Yes, absolutely.
-Sleeping alone on a large mattress has no drawbacks - on the contrary, you benefit from generous sleeping space.
-The only constraint is the size of the room.
+Sleeping alone on a large mattress has no drawbacks — on the contrary, you benefit from generous sleeping space.
+The only constraint is the bedroom size.

 How do I measure my bed base before buying?

 Measure the inside of your existing frame or bed base in length and width.
 Add 1 to 2 cm of margin.
-If your bed base measures 159Ă—199 cm inside, a 160Ă—200 cm mattress will fit perfectly.
+If your bed base measures 159×199 cm inside, a 160×200 cm mattress will fit perfectly.

 Conclusion: Which Size to Choose?

-The choice of mattress size primarily depends on your body type, lifestyle, and room.
+The choice of mattress size depends above all on your body type, lifestyle, and bedroom.
 In summary:

-- With children: always check the size + 15 cm
+- With children: always check size + 15 cm

 Investing in the right format is also investing in the quality of your sleep for the next 10 years.
 Don't skimp on a few extra centimeters — you won't regret it.